Elijah1111/PiRadio/README.md

 # PiRadio
-A Raspberry Pi internet radio service using VLC and a web service at Flask
+A Raspberry Pi internet radio service using VLC and the web service Flask

 This was designed to work as a service in the Raspberry Pi.